21 Software Engineer Technical Interview Questions and Answers for 2023

 - Understanding of testing and DevOps processes, methods, and tools.

 You don’t need software engineers with formal project management training.
-However, they need basic management skills.
-They should also be familiar with popular management tools like Trello, Asana, etc.
+However, your software project manager and software developers need basic management skills.
+They should also be familiar with popular project management tools like Trello, Asana, etc.

 You should expect a software engineer to demonstrate the following competencies: